PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-10-09-coreweekly-week40.markdown

 See all the PRs merged into the codebase since September 21st [here](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+merged%3A%3E2015-09-07+is%3Aclosed+sort%3Aupdated&utf8=%E2%9C%93).

 Thank you to our contributors whose Pull Requests were merged since the last Core Weekly Report: [brouillon](https://github.com/brouillon) and @Eolia.
-Also, thank you to the contributors who's PRs haven't been merged yet!
+Also, thank you to the contributors whose PRs haven't been merged yet!
 And of course, a big thank you to all those who contribute with tickets on the Forge!

 If you want to contribute to PrestaShop with code, read those: